How to Read Comics Like Never Before: Unveiling the Secrets of the Ninth Art

 A comic page is a fascinating matrix.
 You could describe the position of each panel in X and Y coordinates, but the magic goes far beyond its physical location.
 The position of each one, its content, affects the perception of the others.
 In fact, as long as a comic has more than one page, this matrix is actually three-dimensional.
 With the magazine closed, the panels all rest on top of each other, stacked, touching each other in unions that would never be made by the thread of reading, waiting to be discovered.

 Ask yourself questions like: Are you reading the same text that continues from one to the other?
 Does a character’s gaze lead you?
-Is there perhaps a repeating structure, a common form, that you’ve already seen on previous pages?
+Is a structure, a common form that you’ve already seen on previous pages, perhaps repeating?
 Maybe for three pages now, after a small square panel, a large rectangular panel follows, and you hadn’t noticed.

 For this reason, also pay attention to the other panels, to those that don’t seem to participate at this moment in the transition from the one you left to the panel you’re arriving at.
 How do they support the panels you are reading?